paixaop/node-sodium/docs/generichash.md

 crypto_generichash(out_size, in, key)
 -------------------------------------

 Compute a fixed length fingerprint for a message of arbitrary length.
-Use cases include file integrity checks (fulfilling a similar role to MD5 and SHA-1, but with better security) and creating unique identifiers to index data of aribtrary length.
+Use cases include file integrity checks (fulfilling a similar role to MD5 and SHA-1, but with better security) and creating unique identifiers to index data of arbitrary length.

 **Parameters**